Resident234/php.net/pages/www.php.net_functions.arguments.php.md

 Conclusions:

 1. PHP is already smart about zero-copy / copy-on-write.
 A function call does NOT copy the data unless it needs to; the data is only copied on write.
-That&apos;s why  #1 and #2 take similar times, whereas #3 takes 2 million times longer than #4.
+That's why  #1 and #2 take similar times, whereas #3 takes 2 million times longer than #4.
    [You never need to use &amp;$array to ask the compiler to do a zero-copy optimisation; it can work that out for itself.]

-2. You do use &amp;$array  to tell the compiler "it is OK for the function to over-write my argument in place, I don&apos;t need the original any more."
+2. You do use &amp;$array  to tell the compiler "it is OK for the function to over-write my argument in place, I don't need the original any more."
 This can make a huge difference to performance when we have large amounts of memory to copy.
    (This is the only way it is done in C, arrays are always passed as pointers)